Non-UK residents require permission to work in the UK. In most cases, this means applying for a UK work visa.

 Start-Up & Innovator visas

-The cost of applying for a Start-Up/Innovator visa is £363/£1,021 from outside the UK, and £493/£1,277 to switch from another visa inside the UK, with a £55 reduction for eligible European applicants.
+The cost of applying from outside the UK for a Start-Up visa is £363 and the Innovator visa is £1021, while applications to switch from another visa inside the UK to the Start Up route is £493 and the Innovator route is £1277, with a £55 reduction for eligible European applicants.
 Visa applicants will also have to pay the healthcare surcharge.

 For both the Start-Up and Innovator visas, the applicant must be endorsed by an authorised body that’s either a UK higher education provider or a business with a track record of supporting UK-based entrepreneurs.
 The endorsing bodies will assess each application to ensure that the business or business idea is innovative, viable and scalable.
 Applicants must also meet both a financial maintenance and English language requirement.